 Customer Experience Management, or CXM, is the process of optimizing every customer touchpoint to create a positive and consistent experience for the customer.

 Successful customer experience management will provide a complete map of your customer’s journey with you from their first visit to your website to their post-purchase survey.
-It will allow you to get to know your customers inside and out, predict their needs, and tailor their experiences to meet or exceed their expectations.
+It will allow you to build a customer-centric culture, get to know your customers inside and out, predict their needs, and tailor their experiences to meet or exceed their expectations.

 Think of customer experience management as an orchestra; you, the business owner, are the conductor.
 Each part of the orchestra represents a different department: marketing, sales, product development, or customer support.
 You must make these elements work in harmony to deliver a great experience.